ebmakerlabs/toolkit/README.md

 [GPG](https://www.gnupg.org/) and [Mac  GPG](https://gpgtools.org/) offer secure communication through encryption of data and digital signatures.

 [Mailvelope](http://www.mailvelope.com/) uses the OpenPGP encryption standard which makes it compatible to existing mail encryption solutions.
 Works in your browser with services like Yahoo and Gmail.
+Plug-ins are available for Chrome, and beta for Firefox browsers.

 [Hushmail](https://www.hushmail.com/about/) consists of built-in encryption and no third-party advertising.